 Georgina is stuck living in the family car and looking after her younger brother Toby while her mother works.
-A cash reward poster for a missing dog gets Georgina thinking - reward money sounds too good to resist.
+A cash reward poster for a missing dog gets Georgina thinking . . . reward money sounds too good to resist.

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .